Coronavirus (COVID-19) Infection Prevention & Control Policy

-Further to the latest Government update on Monday 22nd February 2021, it has been advised that non-essential retail and the beauty industry can re-open as part of Stage Two of the Lockdown Roadmap, which will be from Monday the 12th of April 2021.
+Further to the Government update on Monday 22nd February 2021, it was advised that non-essential retail and the beauty industry could re-open as part of Stage Two of the Lockdown Roadmap, which was from Monday the 12th of April 2021.

 - Should I feel ill or have any symptoms of COVlD-19, then I will immediately self-isolate for the required time.
-This could mean that your appointment is cancelled at short notice but it is done entirely for your own safety.
+Unfortunately, this could mean that your appointment is cancelled at short notice but it is done entirely for your own safety.

 If the client has any of these symptoms, however mild, they must stay at home and reschedule their appointment.